BiplavMazumdar/DSAWork/README.md

 # To store multiple and complex values, non-primitive data types are used.
 # Object - Used to store collection of data.
 object,Array

+# Q2 Explain Hoisting in javascript.

+Hoisting is the default behaviour of javascript where all the variable and function declarations are moved on top.

+Check with file

+//Hoisting is the default behaviour of javascript where all the variable and function declarations are moved on top.

+//This means that irrespective of where the variables and functions are declared,
+//they are moved on top of the scope.
+The scope can be both local and global.
+//Example 1
+hoistedVariable = 3;
+console.log(hoistedVariable);
+var hoistedVariable;

+// * It is only work with var
+// not with const and let

+// in const and let throw an error  can not 'hoistedVariable' before initialization

+//Example 2:

+m1();
+function m1(){
+    console.log("hello world");
+}
+// even when the function is declared after calling

+// Example 3

+function m2(){
+    x = 23;
+    console.log(x);
+    var x; //Hoisting takes place in the local scope as well }

+m2();

+// Hoisting takes place in the local scope as well

+var v;
+console.log(v); // Outputs "undefined" since the initialization of "x" is not hoisted v = 98;

+// Note - To avoid hoisting, you can run javascript in strict mode by using “use strict” on top of the code:

+"use strict";
+z = 93; // Gives an error since 'z' is not declared console.log(z);
+var z;